 - Cookies and Usage Data

-This information is updated whenever your let us know that anything has changed.
-It enables us to keep a proper record of your membership the Society and to assist you in proving your membership.
+This information is updated whenever you let us know that anything has changed.
+It enables us to keep a proper record of your membership of the Society and to assist you in proving your membership.
 We may use your Personal Data to contact you with newsletters, marketing or promotional materials and other information that may be of interest to you.
 You may opt out of receiving any, or all, of these communications from us at any time by following the unsubscribe link or instructions provided in every email we send.

 We may also collect information how the Service is accessed and used (“Usage Data”).
 This Usage Data may include information such as your computer’s Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages, unique device identifiers and other diagnostic data.

 We may use and store information about your location if you give us permission to do so (“Location Data”).
 We use this data to provide features of our Service, to improve and customize our Service.